Skip to main content

 How often?

 A healthy uterus makes a period about once a month.
 It doesn't need to come on the same day each month.
 Some people are good at knowing how often they have their period.
 Others need to keep track on a calendar or ask someone to keep track for them.
+Health apps can also help you keep track.

 How much?